 Fight Right … healthy communication in relationships.

-Written by Marion Thomas, Gottman trained therapist based at Synapse Psychology
+Written by Marion Thomas, Gottman trained therapist based at Synapse Psychology, Launceston.

 Gottman Therapy, also known as the Gottman Method or Gottman Couples Therapy, is an approach to couples therapy developed by Drs.
 John and Julie Gottman, a married couples counselling team.
 Based on over 40 years of research in their “love Lab” based in Seattle, USA on what makes relationships succeed or fail, this therapy aims to help couples strengthen their relationships by improving communication, increasing intimacy, and resolving conflicts in a healthy way.
 The Gottman Method is known for its practical, evidence-based techniques and interventions that focus on building trust, deepening emotional connection, and fostering understanding between partners.
 The therapy sessions often involve assessment tools, structured exercises, and specific strategies tailored to the unique needs of each couple.